 Lockey Simmons (1796-1880), my great great great grandfather, taught his freed slaves to read and write, as part of the Freedmen’s Schools movement throughout the South during Reconstruction.
 He ran a very profitable tannery and leather business in Montgomery County, NC (near Troy), acquired a lot of land in the area, and about 40 slaves (read their stories here).
 The slaves helped farm the land.
+Because of his passion for educating slaves, his white contemporaries called him “a fool for education.”
 He was also on the board that founded Wake Forest College.
 Here’s part of his story.

 “Little is known of Lockey Simmon’s early life.
 [Much is known of his family ancestry going back to the Netherlands and the Pilgrims.
 See this.]
 He was born in Montgomery County, N.C. on April 14, 1796, a son of Benjamin and Anne Simmons.
 He was married to Mary L. Pennington on December 21, 1826.
 [Mary died very young, leaving Lockey with six children to raise.]

 “A brother of Pleasant Simmons of the Little River community [Lockey’s genealogical records do not indicate that he had a brother named “Pleasant”], the brothers had large land holdings throughout the county.
 He was for many years county surveyor and surveyed both the towns of Lawrenceville and Troy.

 “His plantation was near Troy and carried the name of Simmon’s Tan Yard, for he operated a large hide-tanning and shoe shop operation there.
 In fact, the ford across Little River on the way to the plantation carried the name of “Simmons Ford.”

 “(There was no bridge between Biscoe and Troy in those days!)